By STAN Sundance Logo KASPRZYK

 Vintage Aircraft Weekend - Sep 2017

-At the end of summer for the past 10 years, the Historic Flight Foundation has hosted the Vintage Aircraft Weekend (VAW) at Paine Field in Everett, WA.
+At the end of summer for the past 10 years, the Historic Flight Foundation hosted the Vintage Aircraft Weekend (VAW) at Paine Field in Everett, WA.
 I had attended the VAW for a few years, helping on the ground, and also flying once with Dave in his Navion for runway passes for the crowd.
 This year, Justin asked that I display his Nanchang during the weekend, so I could be a true part of the Vintage Weekend.
 Part of the VAW tradition has been a Big Band dinner dance, which Mary and I attended on Friday afternoon to kick off the weekend, just after I brought the Nanchang to join the aircraft display area.

 On Saturday morning, I spent some time showing off the Nanchang to the visiting public, then checking out the cockpits of a number of visiting classic aircraft, such as the PBY Catalina, Republic Seabee, Beech Staggerwing and, of course, all the classic fighters.
 Since I'm a member of the Cascade Warbirds, I was also able to tag along on a few flights to get a feel for some new aircraft, and get some air-to-air photos as a bonus.